 “Firestarter” is a popular song by the British electronic music group The Prodigy.
 It was released as a single in 1996 and became a breakthrough hit for the band.
 The song was produced by Liam Howlett, the group’s founder and main producer.
 “Firestarter” was released on 18 March 1996 with “Molotov Bitch” on the B-side.
+In 1997 it was included on their third album, The Fat of the Land.
 The song was a commercial success, reaching the top of the charts in several countries, including the United Kingdom.
 It became The Prodigy’s first number-one single in their home country and propelled them to international fame.
 The song’s popularity helped broaden the appeal of electronic music and solidified The Prodigy’s reputation as pioneers of the genre.

 “Firestarter” is characterized by its aggressive and energetic sound, blending elements of techno, rave, and punk.
 It features distorted synthesizers, heavy beats, and Keith Flint’s distinctive and provocative vocals.
 The lyrics reflect a rebellious and confrontational attitude, with Flint’s intense delivery adding to the song’s raw and edgy nature.